Pancreatic Cancer Symptoms

 - Digestive difficulties, including indigestion, nausea, vomiting, loss of appetite and feelings of fullness

-- Changes in stools, such as diarrhea and constipation
+- Changes in stools, such as diarrhea or pale, loose, oily and foul-smelling stools, which is known as steatorrhea

 - New-onset diabetes